JMWebDevelopment/Read-More-About/readme.txt

 3. The Read More About section in a post.

 == Changelog ==
+= 1.5 =
+- Added a description field for each link for added background if need be.
+- Tested with WordPress 4.8.

 = 1.4 =
 - Added a widget to show the additional links in the sidebar rather than in the post if the user wishes.
 - Tested with WordPress 4.7.